agera-sdk/previous-version-2/README.md

 ### Utilities

+Ideas for the utilities API, `rialight::util`.

+- `Bytes`
+  - Growable and mutable array of bytes with endianness and several input and output methods.
 - Traits
   - `PrimitiveOrBoxedString`
     - Allow only `String` or `&str` in a parameter and convert it implicitly to a `String`.
+- Serialization and deserialization.

 ### Network

+The network API, `rialight::net`.

 - HTTP
 - TCP